-- (a) When transferring an aircraft registration within the Maldives, the applicant shall: - 1. (reserved) - 2. apply to the CAA for the issuance of a new airworthiness certificate with the new aircraft registration. - (b) Notwithstanding point (a), the former airworthiness review certificate shall remain valid until its expiry date.
+(a) When transferring an aircraft registration within the Maldives, the applicant shall:

+- 1. (reserved) - 2. apply to the CAA for the issuance of a new airworthiness certificate in accordance with MCAR-21. - (b) Notwithstanding point M.A.902(a)(3), the former airworthiness review certificate shall remain valid until its expiry date.